Maulvi Mushtaq Hussain: Controversial death sentence

 In this 2011 hearing, the Chief Justice also asked Babar Awan if there was "something personal" between Zulfiqar Ali Bhutto and Justice Maulvi Mushtaq Hussain.
 Babar Awan was asked by the court to make a proper formulation of his case to establish Maulvi Mushtaq Hussain's bias against Bhutto.

-It was also claimed during this hearing that Justice Maulvi Mushtaq Hussain had earlier developed a bias against the Bhutto regime because he was ignored for promotion, instead a judge much-junior-to-him was promoted during the Bhutto regime.
-After this, Justice Maulvi Mushtaq took a leave of absence from his job and went to Switzerland and spent two years there but returned to Pakistan immediately after Bhutto regime was toppled.
+It was also claimed during this hearing that Justice Maulvi Mushtaq Hussain had earlier developed a bias against the Bhutto government because he was ignored for promotion, instead a judge much-junior-to-him was promoted during the Bhutto government.
+After this, Justice Maulvi Mushtaq took a leave of absence from his job and went to Switzerland and spent two years there but returned to Pakistan immediately after Bhutto government was toppled.

 Upon Maulvi Mushtaq's return to Pakistan, General Zia Ul-Haq elevated him to be the Chief Justice of the Lahore High Court so he could preside over Bhutto's trial.